 Assistant Professor of Manufacturing Engineering or Engineering Technology

-- Bachelor’s & Master’s Degrees in Manufacturing Engineering, Engineering Technology, Industrial Technology, or related discipline.
+- Bachelor’s & Master’s Degrees in Manufacturing Engineering, Mechanical Engineering, Engineering Technology, Industrial Technology, or related discipline

-- Ability to teach in a lecture as well as in a lab environment
+- Ability to teach in a lecture and in a lab environment

 - Excellence in oral and written English communication

-- Doctorate in Manufacturing Engineering, Engineering Technology, Industrial Technology, or related discipline
+- Doctorate in Manufacturing Engineering, Mechanical Engineering, Engineering Technology, Industrial Technology, CTE, or related discipline

-- Teaching responsibilities (may teach in some of the following areas, depending on experience and qualifications):
+- Teaching responsibilities in one or more of the following areas:

 - Automation and Controls